ArturRejment/data-structures/README.md

-# data-structures-1
+# Data Structures

-A program to compare time complexity of an array, linked list, binary heap and red-black tree
+A program to compare time complexity of an array, linked list, binary heap and red-black tree.
+Program is implemented in c++ language.